 SW 2810 Rookwood Sash Green or SW 2847 Roycroft Bottle Green on our bottom cabinets in our kitchen (see our tips for how to paint oak kitchen cabinets white).

-I actually listed Rookwood Sash Green as a color to go with Liveable Green before I actually went ahead and repainted our kitchen island.
+I actually listed Rookwood Sash Green as a color to go with Liveable Green before I actually went ahead and repainted the kitchen lower cabinets.
 You have to see how that rich blue-green color complements the wall color now in our kitchen.

 I can’t wait until I am able to paint our backsplash and repaint all the lower kitchen cabinets (see our tips about choosing the right cabinet paint in this post).